Phil Pepe

 Philip Francis Pepe [peppy] (March 21, 1935 – December 13, 2015) was an American baseball writer and radio voice who spent more than five decades covering sports in New York City.

+Early life

 Born in Brooklyn, Phil Pepe grew up rooting for the local Brooklyn Dodgers, even though he spent most of his time as a baseball reporter with the loathed team of his childhood, the New York Yankees.

-Prominently, Pepe was a longtime Yankees beat writer who chronicled franchise greats from Yogi Berra and Mickey Mantle to Reggie Jackson and Derek Jeter, and also authored dozens of books on some of the most significant figures in sports, including Come Out Smokin’ on heavyweight champion Joe Frazier and covering such athletes as boxing legend Muhammad Ali and basketball stars Walt Frazier and Willis Reed during a prolific career that spanned generations.

 Pepe graduated from Lafayette High School and St. John's University.
 After graduating from St. John’s, Pepe joined the New York World-Telegram in 1957 for which he was the New York Yankees beat writer in 1961, the same year that Roger Maris broke Babe Ruth’s single-season home run record.
 Pepe remained at the New York World Telegram & Sun until the newspaper folded in 1966.
 After that, he wrote scripts along with Howard Cosell for ABC Radio.
 He then joined the New York Daily News in 1968.